Kapaya/px21/paper.md

 ### Data Loaded After Initial Render

-Our currently system does not support scraping data loaded after the initial websites render as the user scrolls.
+Our system currently does not support scraping data loaded after the initial website renders as the user scrolls.
 Site adapters hand-coded in Javascript can specify event listeners on the DOM to re-execute the scraping code when new data is loaded as a user scrolls.
 In future work, we plan to provide a mechanism for end-users to specify when a demonstrated adapter should re-execute its scraping code in response to user scrolling.
 We also do not support scraping data across multiple pages of related data, but this context poses more fundamental challenges to the idea of web customization, since users would somehow need to perform customizations across multiple pages in coordination.

 # Design Principles {#sec:design-principles}